-Luc-André Brunet studied at Carleton University (Ottawa), Sciences Po (Paris), and l’Université Libre de Bruxelles before earning his PhD in International History at the London School of Economics.
-Before joining the Open University in 2016, Luc was Pinto Post-doctoral Fellow at LSE and Max Weber Fellow at the European University Institute (Florence) and taught history at LSE and Queen Mary University of London.
-He has also held visiting fellowships at Sciences Po, LSE, and the University of Ottawa.
+I studied at Carleton University (Ottawa), Sciences Po (Paris), and l’Université Libre de Bruxelles before earning my PhD in International History at the London School of Economics.
+Before joining the Open University in 2016, I was Pinto Post-doctoral Fellow at LSE and Max Weber Fellow at the European University Institute (Florence) and taught history at LSE and Queen Mary University of London.
+I’ve also held visiting fellowships at Sciences Po, LSE, and the University of Ottawa.

-Broadly speaking, Luc’s research interests are in the international history of the twentieth century.
-He has a particular interest in Vichy France.
-His first monograph, Forging Europe: Industrial Organisation in France, 1940-1952, explores continuities from the Vichy regime to post-war France and the early stages of European integration.
-You can watch Luc discuss his book here.
-His current book project on Vichy deals with the regime’s foreign policy, specifically its diplomatic relations with the members of the British Commonwealth during the Second World War.
+My other main research interest is the history of Vichy France (1940-44).
+My first book, Forging Europe: Industrial Organisation in France, 1940-1952, explores continuities from the Vichy regime to post-war France and the early stages of European integration.
+(You can watch me discussing my book here.)
+My current book project on Vichy deals with the regime’s foreign policy, specifically its diplomatic relations with the members of the British Commonwealth during the Second World War.
 This project draws on archives in France, the UK, Germany, the United States, Ireland, Canada, South Africa, Australia, and New Zealand.

 Unhelpful Fixer?
 Canada, the Euromissile Crisis, and Pierre Trudeau’s Peace Initiative, 1983-84 (2019)